-Right-click on the standalone MMC module, the MMC Plus module, the MMC Digital Servo module or an MMC for PC ASIU module, then select Copy I/O to clipboard.
+Right-click on the standalone MMC module, the MMC Plus module, the MMC 1, 2, 4, or 16 axis Digital Servo module, an MMC for PC ASIU module or an MMC 32 In 32 Out module, then select Copy I/O to clipboard.
 Declarations for all I/O points on that module will be placed on the clipboard.
 When hardware declarations is closed and software declarations is opened, these default declarations can be pasted.